How to Train an Italian Greyhound

 Italian Greyhounds are moderate-energy toy dogs that benefit from regular but moderate training routines.
 Their intelligence and temperament make them responsive to positive reinforcement training methods.

-With a typical weight of 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound requires thoughtful care tailored to their specific breed characteristics.
+Expect 7-14 lbs at maturity and roughly 14-15 yrs of life with a Italian Greyhound; the breed's idiosyncrasies matter, and owners who understand them do materially better.
 The Italian Greyhound's minimal shedding coat and moderate activity requirements tell only part of the story — their toy heritage shapes everything from trainability to health risks.

 Health Predisposition Summary: Italian Greyhounds show higher-than-average incidence of dental disease, leg fractures, epilepsy based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.